open-pioneer/trails-openlayers-base-packages/docs/concepts/UI.md

 ### CSS class names

-All components have a css class on the root element (mostly the component name, e.g. `scale-viewer`) and the options to pass multiple css class names to the component using the `className` prop.
+All components have a css class on the root element (mostly the component name, e.g. `scale-viewer`) that can be used to identify the component when writing own css.
+Additionally, the all components  allow to pass multiple css class names to the component using the `className` prop that will be appended to the component.

 **Example**

+Add class name "css" to the component:
 ```tsx
 <ScaleViewer mapId={MAP_ID} className="css"></ScaleViewer>
 ```